openalias/openalias-spec/oa2.md

 > image=https://getmonero.org/press-kit/symbols/monero-symbol-on-white-480.png

-Wallet developers MUST prohibit image lookups on another domain or subdomain.
+Wallet developers MUST prohibit image (and other metadata) lookups to links on another domain or subdomain.

 ### `_openalias-payment`